Global bonds tumble into their first bear market in a generation

 This has pushed a measure of the classic 60/40 portfolio - where investments are split by those proportions between stocks and bonds - down 15 per cent so far this year, on track for its worst annual loss since 2008.

-Other central bankers at Jackson Hole, from Europe to South Korea and New Zealand, also indicated that rates would continue to rise at pace.
+Other central bankers from Europe to South Korea and New Zealand also indicated that rates would continue to rise at pace.

 Still, fixed-income investors are showing plenty of demand for government bonds as yields rise, aided by lingering expectations that policymakers will need to reverse course should economic slowdowns help cool inflation.
 In the US, options markets are still pricing in more than one 25-basis point rate cut next year.